AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/screening-with-integrated-re-screen.md

 ### Step 1

-In this scenario, a user starts by providing all relevant information to their partner system and triggers an API call to AEB Compliance Screening (either using the screenAddresses or the batchMatch endpoint).
+In this scenario, a user starts by providing all relevant information to their partner system and triggers an API call to AEB Compliance Screening (either using the screenAddresses [REST](https://trade-compliance.docs.developers.aeb.com/v4.1/update/reference#/)  or the batchMatch [SOAP](https://rz3.aeb.de/test4ce/servlet/bf/doc/RexBF/de/aeb/xnsg/rex/bf/IRexBF.html#batchMatch-de.aeb.xnsg.rex.bf.AddressPatternDTO:A-de.aeb.xnsg.rex.bf.MatchParametersDTO-) endpoint .
 This will trigger AEBs address screening algorithm and check all supplied addresses.
-The partner system will receive a response with the information which addresses resulted in potential address matches, which in turn should block any associated transaction or business partner and further processing of such transaction.
+The partner system will receive a response with the information which addresses resulted in potential matches, which in turn should block any associated transaction or business partner and further processing of such transactions.

 ### Step 2